Historic Bible Collection

 History of the Bible collection at The Mary Baker Eddy Library

 The First Church of Christ, Scientist originally opened its Bible collection to the public during the 1991 celebration of National Bible Week.
-We now share a selection of volumes from the Library’s Historic Bible Collection, as well as other historic books in our archive, through this online catalogue.
+We now share a selection of volumes from the Library’s Historic Bible Collection, as well as other historic books in this collection, through this online catalogue.
 The unique attributes, craftsmanship, and artistry of each volume are exhibited in high-quality scans of the covers, title pages, and selected text pages.

 The Historic Bible Collection began to take form in the 1930s when William Pitfield, a Christian Scientist in England, donated a number of rare Bibles to the Church.
 In a letter offering a reprint of Wyclif’s Bible Pitfield wrote of “the need of awakening the minds of young people particularly to the value of the Scriptures.”
 He felt it “imperative at this time … when tireless efforts are being made in some quarters to turn thought away from the inspired Word.”
 [Pitfield to the Christian Science Board of Directors, 6 January 1936, organizational archives of the Board of Directors]